alstradocs/enterprise-service/README.md

 repository.register(AdditionService.serviceName, AdditionService);
 ```

+### 3. Define/Instanstiate A Service Execcutor
-Finally to execute your service, you need an instance of IServiceExecutor.
-You pass
-the name of a service and its required params to executor.
-You can use the default
+To execute your service, you need an instance of IServiceExecutor.
+The service executor is a object that knows how to find and execute services.
+It uses the service repository for this.
+You can use the default executor.
-executor.

 ```typescript
 import { ServiceRepository } from "@alstradocs/service-objects";